Interaction Guide

 Architecture:

-- Perception: Selects candidate locally (client-side detection)
+- Perception: Selects the best candidate locally (client-side detection)

 - Domain (Interaction):